How to garden organically

 your a very awsome smart caring person!good for you!

-9. by xXDyingDarknessXx, on September 19 2008 @ 5:22 am
+September 19, 2008 at 5:22 am

 aww im a vegeterian …

-aww im a vegeterian when i was small my grandfather owned a farm well he still does in dominican republic it was also organic :) thanks for sharing and supporting nature at its best!
+aww im a vegeterian when i was small my grandfather owned a farm well he still does in dominican republic it was also organic ๐Ÿ™‚ thanks for sharing and supporting nature at its best!

-10. by designed5, on September 19 2008 @ 5:22 am
+September 19, 2008 at 5:22 am

 thanks for the …